MKLab-ITI/pygrank/README.md

 for avoiding any normalization, for example because it was performed and set to edge weights.

-In all cases, graph normalization calculation involves the computationally  intensive operations of converting the graph into a scipy sparse  matrix and is recomputed each time the `rank(G, personalization)` method of ranking algorithms is called.
-The *pygrank* library provides a way to avoid recomputing it during large-scale experiments by the same algorithm for the same graphs by passing an argument `assume_immutability=True` to the algorithms's constructor, which indicates that the the graph does not change between runs of the algorithm
+In all cases, ajacency matrix normalization involves the computationally intensive operations of converting the graph into a scipy sparse matrix each time  the `rank(G, personalization)` method of ranking algorithms is  called.
+The *pygrank* library provides a way to avoid recomputing the normalization during large-scale experiments by the same algorithm for the same graphs by passing an argument `assume_immutability=True` to the algorithms's constructor, which indicates that the the graph does not change between runs of the algorithm